ansible/awx/docs/docsite/rst/userguide/workflows.rst

   .. image:: ../common/images/wf-node-convergence.png

-In the example provided, |at| runs the first two job templates in parallel.
+In the example provided, AWX runs the first two job templates in parallel.
 When they both finish and succeed as specified, the 3rd downstream (:ref:`convergence node <convergence_node>`), will trigger.

 - Prompts for inventory and surveys will apply to workflow nodes in workflow job templates.